Why Mold Loves Ductwork

 Preventing Future Mold

-Avoiding recurrence: maintain proper humidity levels (40-60%), fix any plumbing or roof leaks promptly, ensure the HVAC condensate drain is clear and flowing freely, check the AC drain pan regularly during cooling season, insulate ductwork running through unconditioned spaces, and consider dehumidifiers for humidity-prone rooms or basements.
+Post-remediation prevention: maintain proper humidity levels (40-60%), fix any plumbing or roof leaks promptly, ensure the HVAC condensate drain is clear and flowing freely, check the AC drain pan regularly during cooling season, insulate ductwork running through unconditioned spaces, and consider dehumidifiers for humidity-prone rooms or basements.

-Preventive service finds developing problems before they become major mold situations.
+Regular checks catches developing problems before they become major mold situations.
 Omega Air Duct Cleaning offers annual inspection services for Palm Harbor customers at reduced rates.

 Antimicrobial Treatment as Preventive Measure